nhattruongpham/nhattruongpham.github.io/_pages/collaborators.md

   - align: right
     image: people/shu_yang.png
     content: people/about_Shu_Yang.md
     image_circular: true # crops the image to make it circular

   - align: right
+    image: people/A_El_Saddik.jpeg
+    content: people/about_A_El_Saddik.md
+    image_circular: true # crops the image to make it circular

+  - align: right
+    image: people/A_Othmani.jpeg
+    content: people/about_A_Othmani.md
+    image_circular: true # crops the image to make it circular

+  - align: right